Strathmore School

 Strathmore School is Kenya's first multi-racial school, established in 1961 in the Lavington area of Nairobi.
 It began as a residential Sixth Form College offering British-styled A-level courses and in 1963 switched from the Cambridge School Certificate Examination to the London GCE.
 In 1977 it became a full-fledged Secondary school.
 In 1988, the school began offering education under the KCSE - Kenya Certificate of Secondary Education - curricula which it follows to date.
-The first batch of Primary school students (6-7 year olds) entered in 1987.
+The first batch of primary school students (6-7 year olds) entered in 1987.
 It no longer has any boarders.

 School uniform

 The school uniform consists of a cream/beige shirt, mid-grey trousers, grey socks and black shoes.
 The tie has black, white and blue stripes.
-The blazer (worn by high school students) is navy blue, normally worn on Mondays and on days of special events.
+The blazer (worn by high school students) is navy blue, normally worn on Mondays and Fridays on days of special events.
 The sweater is sky blue/air force blue and does not have the school badge on it.